eeveetza/eeveetza/README.md

 🌱 I’m currently learning my fifth human language

-💞️ I’m looking to collaborate on using programming languages in modeling electromagnetic waves
+💞️ I’m looking to collaborate on using computer languages in modeling electromagnetic waves

 <!-- 📫 How to reach me -->